musoniusr/DhammaratoDhamma/_posts/2024-05-10-Awakening-from-the-Victim-Mindset- Sangha-US-05-10-2024-Transcript.md

 In fact, that almost all the thoughts that we have are the thoughts that we have been given by someone else.
-Luckily, a lot of the thoughts that I have, I've gotten from Bhikkhu Buttadasa, Achan po, and some other good teachers, but they're not my thoughts.
+Luckily, a lot of the thoughts that I have, I've gotten from Bhikkhu Buttadasa, Ajahn Poh, and some other good teachers, but they're not my thoughts.
 Okay?